-In Ohio, Plans F, G and N are the most often purchased Medicare supplements.
-Plan F is the most comprehensive policy available and covers all of the gaps left by Medicare Parts A & B. Plans G and N cost less and both have very small coverage gaps.
+In Ohio Medicare Supplement Plans F, G and N are purchased most often at our agency.
+Plan F is offered on a guaranteed issue basis (when applicable) and is the most comprehensive policy available.
+It covers all of the gaps left by Medicare Parts A & B. It, along with Plan G, does not require medical underwriting in certain situations.
+Plans G and N cost less, cover the most important gaps, and frequently offer lower renewal rates.
 Our clients ask about these three plans the most.

-Additionally, some insurance providers offer a High Deductible Plan F Medicare supplement.
-High Deductible Plan F only fills in gaps once the annual deductible has been met.
-HD Plan F offers the lowest monthly premiums available.
-In 2016, you will need to reach a $2,180 deductible first before any gap coverage would begin.
-Medicare Parts A and B will always pay its share first, however.
+Several insurance companies offer a High Deductible Plan G Medicare supplement.
+High Deductible Plan G (and F before it) only fill in gaps once the annual deductible has been met.
+In 2023, you will need to reach a $3,470 deductible first before coverage would begin.
+Medicare Parts A and B will always pay their share first, however.

 High Deductible Plan G offers the lowest monthly premiums available on any policy sold today.
 United American, Humana, Mutual of Omaha, Cigna, and a few others all offer very competitive quotes in this space.
 Rates can be as low as $40 a month for some individuals.

 It’s important to note you may not be able to upgrade your Supplement in the future.
 Medical underwriting is almost always required to change plans – even within the same insurance company.
 While HD Plan G might be great now, you may like it less in the future when meeting the deductible each year.
 Most of our clients who choose High Deductible G tend to be in very good health.